Okipa/laravel-table/README.md

 > Set the routes used during the table generation.
 > The routes declarations will be used for the following features :
+>
 > - `index` (required) : used for the rows number definition, sort and search features.
 > - `create` (optional) : the **create** button is displayed if this route is declared.
 The button used this route to redirect to the model creation page.
 > - `edit` (optional) : the **edit** button is displayed on each row if this route is declared.
 The route is used to redirect to the model edition page and takes the model `id` param by default (all other params will be appended to this one).
 > - `destroy` (optional) : the **destroy** button is displayed on each row if this route is declared.
 The route is used to trigger the model destroy action and takes the model `id` param by default (all other params will be appended to this one).
+> - `show` (optional) : the **show** button is displayed on each row if this route is declared.
+The route is used to trigger the model show action and takes the model `id` param by default (all other params will be appended to this one).

 **Note :**

 - Signature : `routes(array $routes): \Okipa\LaravelTable\Table`
 - Required
 - Each route have to be defined with the following structure :

 ```php
 [
     'index' => [